-An experienced attorney will handle your claim
+An experienced truck accident attorney will handle your claim

 Also known as 18-wheelers, semi-trucks should not to be confused with semi-trailers.
 Semi-trucks are the part of a tractor-trailer often known as the truck cab.
 Semi-trailers are the trailer part of the truck attached to semi-trucks.

 Semi-trucks are sometimes seen driving independently.
 But even without a massive cargo trailer, their size and weight can cause a catastrophic accident if driven negligently, especially when semi-trucks crash into smaller passenger vehicles.
+A jackknife accident, rollover crash or underride accident can leave people with devastating injuries.
+A fatal accident leaves families grieving a loved one.

 With so much liability at stake, truck companies will stop at nothing to deny any wrongdoing on their part, or on their driver’s part.
 That’s why you need an experienced truck accident attorney who knows how to handle accidents involving semi-trucks.
 If the negligence of a semi-truck driver caused your injury, Coby L. Wooten, Attorney at Law will get to the bottom of it and work to maximize your compensation.
 His law firm handles cases in Fort Worth, Dallas and other surrounding areas.